MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Archive/Expand-Archive.md

 ### -LiteralPath

 Specifies the path to an archive file.
-Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it is typed.
-Wildcard characters are not supported.
+Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it's typed.
+Wildcard characters aren't supported.
 If the path includes escape characters, enclose each escape character in single quotation marks, to instruct PowerShell not to interpret any characters as escape sequences.